 - Generation Citizen Local Board - Rhode Island.

-- Co-Chair, Rhode Island Chapter Boston College Law School Alumni Association.
+- Chair, Rhode Island Chapter Boston College Law School Alumni Association.